Embedding in Recommender Systems: A Survey: Hash Embedding

 In this equation, $\mathbf{H} \in \{0,1\}^{m' \times m}$ is a hash matrix, and $\mathbf{e}_p$ is a $d$-dimensional one-hot vector with its $p$-th element equals to $1$. $h_{ij}$ of the hash matrix $\mathbf{H} \in \{0,1\}^{m' \times m}$ is defined as:

-The hashing trick has profoundly impacted the field of hash embedding within recommendation systems.
-This approach stands as the pioneer of simple, yet powerful techniques that markedly enhance the efficiency of original one-hot embeddings, particularly when dealing with high-dimensional features.
+The hashing trick has had a profound impact on the field of hash embedding for recommendation systems.
+This approach stands as the pioneer of simple yet powerful techniques that markedly enhance the efficiency of original one-hot embeddings, particularly when dealing with high-dimensional features.

+The primary challenge of this "hashing trick" is the potential for hash collisions, where different features are mapped to the same embedding index, leading to information loss.
+To counteract this, multi-hash approaches have been proposed, as illustrated in Fig.~\ref{fig:hash_collision_solution}.